luckylinux/supermicro-fan-control/README.md

 - `systemd` Service
 - Configuration Files in `/etc/supermicro-fan-control`

+# Environment Configuration Variables
+The following Environment Configuration Variables can be set:
+- `SUPERMICRO_FAN_CONTROL_CONFIG_PATH`: where all the YML Configuration Files are located (defaults to `/etc/supermicro-fan-control`)

 # Enable the Beep Module for early Warnings
 UPDATE: this is now performed automatically by `setup.sh`.